moorepants/dissertation/physicalparameters.rst

 Fork and Handlebar
 ~~~~~~~~~~~~~~~~~~

-The fork and handlebars are a bit trickier to hang in three
+The fork and handlebars are a bit trickier to hang in three different
-different orientations.
-Typically two angles can be obtained by
+orientations.
+Typically two angles can be obtained by clamping to the steer
-clamping to the steer tube at the top and the bottom.
-The third
-angle can be obtained by clamping to the stem.
-The center of mass
+tube at the top and the bottom.
+The third angle can be obtained by clamping to
-of the fork is calculated in the same fashion.
-The slope of the
+the stem.
+The center of mass of the fork is calculated in the same fashion as
-line in the benchmark reference frame is the same as for the frame
+the frame.
+The slope of the line in the benchmark reference frame is the same
-but the z-intercept is different:
+as for the frame but the z-intercept is different:

 .. math::
    :label: eqZIntFork